PratheekB/suv/README.md

 Use the provided run.sh to run all the compiled binaries and generate .txt for the primary graph.
 Use the provided parse.sh script to parse the output of the workloads into a csv file.

+# Extending SUV

+SUV's passes are located in llvm/llvm/lib/Transforms/CudaAnalysis and llvm/llvm/lib/Transforms/DynamicHostTransform.
+The runtime components (SUV's default policies) are located in the header file penguin-suv.h.